ozanturhan/angular-interview/README.md

 * When clicking Detail button post detail screen should be opened with choosen post id.
 * When clicking Remove button related line should be removed without any api call. (it should be removed in the state).
 * Must have ability to edit multiple lines.
 * When the save button is clicked, the api requests for each line must be called at the same time (parallel).
-After this process, the view mode should be returned and the values returned as a result of the operation should be displayed on the screen in view mode.
 * A search input should be placed to the screen and the search should be triggered on the client side when the number of letters exceeds three character.
 * A select box should be placed on this screen for sorting. (id, title and body)
 * If there is any line in edit mode, search and sort inputs should be disabled.